joshfire/woodman/README.md

 * `filters`: The list of filters to apply to log events (provided that they are at the right level) to determine whether the Appender processes it.
 See [Filter definition](#filter-definition) for details.
 The order of the filters in the list determines the order of application.
 * `layout`: The layout used by the Appender.
 The property is required.
 See [Layout definition](#layout-definition) for details.
 * `level`: The trace level of the Appender.
 Log events above that level are rejected.
 Possible values are `all`, `log`, `info`, `warn`, `error` and `off` (although note the `off` value is kind of stupid since it basically creates an Appender that does not log anything).
 * `type`: The type of the Appender.
 The property is required.
-Possible values are `Console` to log events to the console, `Socket` to send log events to a remote Web socket server.
+Possible values are `Console` to log events to the console, `Socket` to send log events to a remote Web socket server, or `File` to send log events to a file (provided you are running in a node.js environment).
 More types may be added in the future (see [Add a new Appender](#add-a-new-appender) for details).
 * `url`: The URL of the Web socket server.
 The property is required for a Socket Appender, meaningless otherwise.

 Here is an example of a possible Woodman configuration for an appender that sends error messages to a Web socket server as JSON objects provided the error message starts with "Alert ze world":